 What is chimarrão and how is it traditionally prepared?

-Chimarrão is a traditional tea made from yerba mate leaves, originating from the Southern Cone countries such as Southern Brazil, Argentina, and Uruguay.
-It is typically prepared by placing dried yerba mate (erva mate) into a porongo or calabash gourd (mate cuia) and drinking through a metal straw called a bombilla.
-The preparation reflects indigenous roots among Guarani and Quechua peoples.
+Chimarrão is a well-known tea.
+It comes from yerba mate leaves.
+You will find it in the Southern Cone.
+This includes places like Southern Brazil, Argentina, and Uruguay.
+People make it by putting dried yerba mate (erva mate) into a porongo or calabash gourd (mate cuia).
+You drink it using a special straw called a bombilla.
+The way people make this tea shows strong links to the Guarani and Quechua groups.

 How does chimarrão compare nutritionally to traditional teas like black or green tea?